Josh Singer: Career

 After Singer graduated from Harvard, he was hired by showrunner John Wells to write for The West Wing.

 In 2006 he was nominated for a WGA award.

+Singer was hired in 2013 to write a screenplay for a Leonard Bernstein biopic, but the film languished in development hell for a decade.
+Eventually, Bradley Cooper was hired to direct the film, and the pair re-wrote Singer's script; they were eventually nominated for the Academy Award for Best Original Screenplay.
 In 2012, Singer wrote the screenplay for The Fifth Estate.
 In 2015, he co-wrote the screenplay for Spotlight, for which he received an Academy Award for Best Original Screenplay.

 Personal life

 In 2011, Singer married the American novelist Laura Dave.
 They have one son and reside in Los Angeles, California.